 Towards the end of 1991, the world was amazed to learn that the Soviet Union was disintegrating into separate nations.
 The west countries hailed this integration and termed it as a triumph for democracy, liberation and a victory for democracy.
 This was also considered as evidence that capitalism was superior to socialism and that totalitarianism was in no way a failure.
 The United States, which was one of the fiercest opponents of USSR, rejoiced upon hearing the news of the crumbling of the union, thus resulting to end to the existing cold war that had been experienced between these two superpowers since world war 11.
 The U.S president by then, President Reagan was overhead supporting this disintegration while going on to claim that the disintegration was attributed to the “evilness of the empire”.
-Indeed, the political situation of the world was transformed by this USSR breakup, resulting into a reformulation of the economic, political, social and military alliances in many parts of the globe (Goodnight, 1983).
-This paper analyzes President Reagan’s articulation that the break of USSR was due to it being “an evil empire”
+Indeed, the political situation of the world was transformed by this USSR breakup, resulting into a reformulation of the economic, political, social and military alliances in many parts of the globe.
+This hub analyzes President Reagan’s articulation that the break of USSR was due to it being “an evil empire”

 Nonetheless, the goal of establishing a centralized and unified state was hampered by various problems and reasons.
 The first of this is that the Soviets failed to consider the level at which ethnic groups which were non-Russians in the nation comprising almost half of the total population in the Soviet Union would refuse to be assimilated into a Russianized State.
 The second problem was the failure of the economic planning in meeting the state needs especially after being caught up with the arms race with U.S. This led to a slow economic decline and necessitated leaders to take actions to salvage this phenomenon.
 The third and final reason was the total failure of the communist philosophy, which had been instilled by the Soviet government in the minds and hearts of the population.
-The influence of this philosophy among the populace gradually diminished and lost its value (Stokes, 1993).
+The influence of this philosophy among the populace gradually diminished and lost its value.

 The rise to power of Mikhail Gorbachev, who was the last leader of the USSR in 1985, the economic, political and social problems were beyond control and would need greater effort to overcome.
 With this recognition, Gorbachev came up with a two-tiered policy economy to reform the economic and political situation.
 Among the measures was introduction of the policy of glasnost which created a freedom of speech and rebuilding of the economy policy.
 However, Gorbachev had failed to realize that giving people freedom of expression was a way of unleashing the political and emotional feelings concerning the peoples dissatisfaction, which had been bent for many years and which went on to become powerful upon being brought into the open.
 Furthermore, Gorbachev’s economic policy reform failed to generate instant outcomes which had been publicly predicted.
 The failure of this policy was heavily criticized by the Soviet who were now enjoying their newly accorded freedom of speech.
-In other words, the then president, Mikhail Gorbachev had totally failed to improve the economy and thus this had led to economic degradation and poverty which were affecting many people (Wolchik, and Curry, 2007).
+In other words, the then president, Mikhail Gorbachev had totally failed to improve the economy and thus this had led to economic degradation and poverty which were affecting many people.

 The ever rising cost of living and hardships opened a pandora’s box which degenerated into emergency of nationalist movements in such states as Central Asian republics, Byelorussia, Georgia, and Ukraine.
 Eventually, the central government found itself unable to contain these movements while government figures failed to effectively cooperate with the central government.
-This forced him to resign out of popular demand, leading to dissolution of the USSR (Applebaum, 2012).
+This forced him to resign out of popular demand, leading to dissolution of the USSR.

 In the last two years of USSR’s existence, the country was yet to have market system, despite the failure of its command economy.
 The subsequent reforms including giving factories authority, allowing private enterprises, making cooperatives legal which later were categorized as private entities failed to generate positive consequences while acted to undermine the old institutional structured.
 However, the leadership did not have in place an alternative economic system to compliment the failed policies.
 By 1985, the standards of living in USSR were much lower compared to most parts of Eastern Europe.
-The situation was characterized by food rationing, shortages, scarcity of basic resources, acute poverty, and long lines in the stores (Acton, 1995).
+The situation was characterized by food rationing, shortages, scarcity of basic resources, acute poverty, and long lines in the stores.

 The 1991 counter-revolution was largely to blame for the economic breakdown that emerged.
 The World Bank and the IMF tried to intervene by making the new leaders incorporate a market economy.
 If they could affect this condition, the U.S in return promised the country greater investment, and aid but the government of USSR did not heed this call.
 Instead, Russia did the opposite by exporting huge amount of capital ($80 billion between 1991-1994), importation of cheap gas and oil.
-This lead to heightening of poverty, external debt, decreased living standards, and inequality (Cox, 1999).
+This lead to the heightening of poverty, external debt, decreased living standards, and inequality.
 According to Cox, (1999), USSR was viewed by the West as a totalitarian and closed regime and hence could not confirm to the confines of the west and international bodies.
 The lack of success in this dependence can hence be viewed as proof of the strength of the West and that very few countries if any could succeed on their own.
 Therefore, the West including other international could not intervene in salvaging USSR from economic and political decline.
 However, as espoused by LaFeber (2006) the aim for America to give Russia aid as well as forging military alliance was a way of combating communism.
 Communism according to this author had greatly contributed to economic degradation and hence disintegration of the empire.

 The destructive nature of communism is supported by Norman (2001) who articulates that the principals of communism are derived from Marxism which harbors their own seeds of destruction.
 Among the seeds of Marxism is founded on the premise that human acquisitiveness, which is the desire to accumulate for themselves private property represents a passing historical phenomena which goes beyond which humanity if coerced and well educated can evolve from.
-It appears that Marxism and in this case communism is focused towards leading mankind to achieving that end, with an assumption that abolishing property will through logical extension help in eliminating the economic inequalities which are considered to be creating class conflicts (Marc, 1984).
+It appears that Marxism and in this case communism is focused towards leading mankind to achieving that end, with an assumption that abolishing property will through logical extension help in eliminating the economic inequalities which are considered to be creating class conflicts.